chesio/bc-cache/README.md

 Internally, the warm up process is hooked to WP-Cron and the website is crawling itself in the background.
 This automatic crawling is kicked up every time cache is flushed (with a 10 minutes delay by default, but this can be configured).

+Since version 2.2, cache can be warmed up also from command line via following WP-CLI command: `wp bc-cache warm-up`

 In order for the warm up to function properly:

 * Website has to have XML sitemap(s) available.
 URL of the XML sitemap has to be either advertised in `robots.txt` file or has to be (default) `<home-url>/sitemap.xml`.
 XML sitemap index is supported, but not recursively.